apache/camel-website/content/blog/2021/07/camel-k-release-1-5/index.md

 # Thanks

 Thanks to all contributors who made this possible.
-We're happy to receive feedback on this version through the [usual channels](/camel-k/latest/contributing/developers.html) or filing an issue on [Camel K Github repository](https://github.com/apache/camel-k).
+We're happy to receive feedback on this version through our [mailing list](/community/mailing-list/), our [official chat](https://camel.zulipchat.com/) or filing an issue on [Camel K Github repository](https://github.com/apache/camel-k).